PhotonQuantum/pysjtu/docs/quickstart.rst

 PySJTU will deserialize HTTP responses into :class:`Result` objects.

-Basically you will get a list(-like object) containing :class:`Result` objects, for example:
+For all operations you get a list(-like object) containing :class:`Result` objects as response, for example:

 .. sourcecode:: python

     >>> sched[0]
     <ScheduleCourse 军事理论 week=[range(9, 17)] day=1 time=range(1, 3)>

-And for most queries (except college-wide course searches), there's an additional `filter` method:
+And for most queries (except college-wide course searches), there's an additional :meth:`pysjtu.models.base.Results.filter` method:

 .. sourcecode:: python